Ribchester: Roman history

-The most famous artifact discovered in Ribchester, and dating from the Roman period, is the elaborate cavalry helmet.
-The helmet was discovered, part of the Ribchester Hoard, in the summer of 1796 by the son of Joseph Walton, a clogmaker.
-The boy found the items buried in a hollow, about 10 feet below the surface, on some waste land by the side of a road leading to Ribchester Church, and near a river bed.
-In addition to the helmet, the hoard included a number of patera, pieces of a vase, a bust of Minerva, fragments of two basins, several plates and some other items that Townley thought had religious uses.
+The most famous artifact discovered in Ribchester, and dating from the Roman period, is the Ribchester Helmet.
+The helmet, part of the Ribchester Hoard, was uncovered in 1796.
+The items had been buried in a hollow, about 10 feet below the surface, by the side of a road leading to Ribchester Church.
+In addition to the helmet, the hoard included a number of patera, fragments of a vas and two basins, a bust of Minerva, several plates and some other items thought to have had religious uses.
 The finds were thought to have survived so well because they were covered in sand.